 Unconsolidated Joint Ventures.
 As discussed in Note 9 - Investments in Unconsolidated Joint Ventures in the Notes to Consolidated Financial Statements in this report, we have investments in unconsolidated joint ventures in various markets where our homebuilding operations are located.
-As of February 29, 2024, one of our unconsolidated joint ventures had borrowings outstanding under a revolving line of credit with a third-party lender and secured by the underlying property and related project assets.
-None of our other unconsolidated joint ventures had outstanding debt at February 29, 2024.
+As of May 31, 2024, one of our unconsolidated joint ventures had borrowings outstanding under a revolving line of credit with a third-party lender and secured by the underlying property and related project assets.
+None of our other unconsolidated joint ventures had outstanding debt at May 31, 2024.

 Credit Ratings.
 Our credit ratings are periodically reviewed by rating agencies.
 In March 2024, S&P Global Ratings upgraded our corporate credit rating to BB+ from BB and maintained its rating outlook at stable.
+In May 2024, Moody's Ratings upgraded our corporate credit rating to Ba1 from Ba2 and changed its rating outlook to stable from positive.